vuejs/test-utils/docs/guide/advanced/stubs-shallow-mount.md

 ## Stubbing an async component

-In case you want to stub out an async component, then make sure to provide a name for the component and use this name as stubs key.
+In case you want to stub out an async component, then there are two behaviours.
+For example, you might have components like this:

 ```js
 // AsyncComponent.js